GitXin/alfred-workflows/README.md

 Usage: `face-add example-folder-or-iamge-names`

 If you use this workflow for the first time, it's necessary for you to add some images paths, it's a file-filter which built in by workflow, choose folders or image files, after that you can search them.
 You can also modify the file named `paths` in the working directory directly.

+## iTerm.scpt

+When you are using the combination of "iTerm + oh-my-zsh + tmux", maybe you want to replace the alfred's default terminal with "iTerm", choose the custom option, and then copy the content of file named "iTerm.scpt".

+It's written by applescript, you can learn applescript's grammer and refer to the [document of "iTerm"](http://www.iterm2.com/documentation-scripting.html)